usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Frontmatter/Introduction2.md

 ---
 # NIST's IoT Cybersecurity Capabilities Catalog

-This site contains NIST's catalog of IoT device technical cybersecurity capabilities and supporting non-technical manufacturer capabilities.
-The catalog contains more granular capability statements that refine and add specificity to the high-level capabilities defined in NISTIRs [8259A](https://doi.org/10.6028/NIST.IR.8259A) and [8259B](https://csrc.nist.gov/publications/detail/nistir/8259b/draft).
+This site contains the catalog of IoT device technical cybersecurity capabilities and supporting non-technical manufacturer capabilities developed by NIST's [**Cybersecurity for the Internet of Things (IoT)** program](https://www.nist.gov/programs-projects/nist-cybersecurity-iot-program).
+The catalog contains more granular capability statements that refine and add specificity to the high-level IoT cybersecurity capabilities defined in NISTIRs [8259A](https://doi.org/10.6028/NIST.IR.8259A) and [8259B](https://csrc.nist.gov/publications/detail/nistir/8259b/draft).
 The categories of capabilities and actions listed below can also be accessed under the [Technical Capabilities](https://pages.nist.gov/IoT-Device-Cybersecurity-Requirement-Catalogs/technical/) and [Non-Technical Capabilities](https://pages.nist.gov/IoT-Device-Cybersecurity-Requirement-Catalogs/nontechnical/) headings in the sidebar.

 ## Device Technical Cybersecurity Capabilities